To ‘those’ Mummies:

 ‘Who brings a pram into a full coffee shop anyway??’

 You all had a giggle and kept on chatting as I sank into my chair.
 I sent a quick message to a couple of friends while I held back tears and couldn’t believe how quickly a few silly comments had transported me back to high school.
 I felt my legs tingle.
-My heart was beating out of my chest and I thought I was ready to have a full blown panic attack there and then.
+My heart was beating out of my chest and my cheeks started to get hot.
+I thought I was going to have a full blown panic attack there and then.

 ‘Shit Hawks’ my friend text back.
 The kind of women who all hang out together cackling and oogling.